Guidelines for Authors

 4. We do not publish papers containing solely species lists for any area, although manuscripts using such data to address important questions of nature conservation may be considered.

 5. The journal «Nature Conservation Research» doesn't consider publishing the additions to the flora/fauna of a certain Protected Area being a result of continuous monitoring of this area.
-ONLY final results of the long-term inventory of flora/fauna could be considered.
-It means that results of preliminary or too short-term (one field season or year) studies are avoided, preferring the publication of long-term research results.
+Results of ONLY final (or more or less long-term) results can be considered.
+It means that results of preliminary or too short-term (one field season or year) (especially, floristical/faunistical) studies are avoided, preferring the publication of long-term research results on the biota species composition.
 An exception may be results of particular value that are of interest to an international audience.

 SCOPE